pranavprajapati/culinary_convo/README.md

 # Culinary Convo
-A project that combines natural language processing and culinary creativity, enabling users to engage in dynamic recipe adjustments and blog post creation for their own recipes.
+A project that combines Large Language Models and culinary creativity, enabling users to engage in dynamic recipe adjustments and blog post creation for their own recipes.

 ## Features